plabayo/rama/docs/book/src/intro.md

     </div>
 </div>

-In case you are new to proxy technology you might want to read the [introduction to proxies chapter](./proxies/intro.md) first.
+In case you want to use Rama to build a proxy service but are new to proxy technology you might want to read the [introduction to proxies chapter](./proxies/intro.md) first.

+And of course as a reminder, if you want to use Rama but are still learning Rust you can use  "[the free Rust 101 Learning Guide](https://rust-lang.guide/)" as your study companion.
+Next to that, [Glen](mailto:glen@plabayo.tech) can also be hired as a mentor or teacher to give you paid 1-on-1 lessons and other similar consultancy services.
+You can find his contact details at <https://www.glendc.com/>.

 ## Index